 That went on all morning.
 In the afternoon, Elijah single handedly prepared a stone altar, butchered a bull, and set it up for an offering to God.
 I imagine he was physically exhausted by the time he stepped back and ordered the people to pour water over the altar three times (1 Kings 18:21-38).
 Then he prayed.
 God responded in spectacular fashion, burning up the water, stones, and dust as well as the sacrifice and wood.
 The people “fell on their faces” and said “Yahweh, he is God!”
 But Elijah’s job wasn’t done yet.
 He said, “Seize the prophets of Baal!
 Don’t let one of them escape!”
 They seized them; and Elijah brought them down to the brook Kishon, and killed them there” (1 Kings 18:39-40, WEB).

 Elijah killed (probably with some help) at least 450 people that evening, perhaps 850 if “the prophets of the groves” from verse 19 were included with the prophets of Baal.
 And that still wasn’t the end of his day.
 He went up to the top of Carmel and prayed earnestly for rain.
-Once he saw a little cloud forming “he girded up his loins, and ran before Ahab to the entrance of Jezreel” (1 Kings 18:46, KJV).
-That’s at least 15 miles and he’s running faster than a chariot.
+Once he saw a little cloud forming “he tucked his cloak into his belt and ran before Ahab to the entrance of Jezreel” (1 Kings 18:46, WEB).
+That’s at least 15 miles and he was running faster than a chariot.

 There’s little indication what Elijah’s mental state was at this point.
 Was he exhausted but still patiently trusting God would work things out?
 Was he excitedly hopeful Ahab would turn back to God?
 We don’t know.
 We just know that when Jezebel promised to kill him within 24 hours “he ran for his life” (1 Kings 19:1-3, WEB).
 He ran about 100 miles from Jezreel to Bersheba, then goes another day’s journey in the wilderness and prays for death.
 In his series “Profiting From The Prophets,” Pastor Bob Deffinbaugh suspects Elijah could be “diagnosed as suicidal” and depressed at this point.
 I’m not a psychologist any more than Pastor Deffinbaugh is, but I’d say PTSD would be an equally valid diagnosis.